Sheep-y/Modnix/DESIGN_DOC.md

 Mods may implement multiple methods which will be called at different phases.

-The phases are being determined and will be documented.
-These phases are planned:
+Currently, two phases are supported.

-1. Splash
+1. SplashMod
-2. IntroCinematic
+2. MainMod (default, same as and after Init)

+More phases are planned, but may change:

-3. MainMenuFirstLoad
+1. MainMenuFirstLoad
-4. MainMenuLoad
+2. MainMenuLoad
-5. GeoLevelFirstLoad
+3. GeoLevelFirstLoad
-6. GeoLevelLoad
+4. GeoLevelLoad
-7. TacLevelFirstLoad
+5. TacLevelFirstLoad
-8. TacLevelLoad
+6. TacLevelLoad